 The Parlour is our delightful private dining room which sits six to a maximum of 10 people.
 Please note it is physically impossible to fit another chair round the table, so 10 really is the maximum, however much pleading goes on!
 The Parlour has a floor-to-ceiling bay window and is light-filled during the day and wonderfully cosy at night, when the thick floor-length curtains are closed.
 The walls are hung with a variety of interesting, decorative artworks with a beautiful purple-lacquered console table underneath one of the most flamboyant paintings.
 The big, round table has no legs to combat, and was especially made for us by Benchmark.
 Menus and service are exactly the same as in the main restaurant, although we are more than happy to construct a special party menu, if desired.

 We have 13 bedrooms on the ground floor.
-Ten of them are Best Garden rooms, with semi-private terraces (and five are dog-friendly).
+Ten of them are Best Garden rooms, with semi-private terraces (and five are dog-friendly – please see booking terms and conditions).
 Two are our new Best Terrace rooms, with semi-private terrace or garden, and one is the Better Courtyard room.
 The latter has no view, but will soon have its own little garden across the main terrace.

 We have one ground floor Better Courtyard double (10) which is next to our reception office – and is one of Ruth’s three favourite rooms, despite the fact there is no view.
+There is a FreeSat television with a DVD player, table and tub chairs, as well as a new kingsize bed.
 The bathroom is large, with two hand basins and a loo.
 There is also a second, separate loo in the entrance lobby.
-We are in the process of building a bijoux garden across the terrace for this room, where there is a fine view of the castle.
-There is a FreeSat television with a DVD player.
+This winter the bathroom will be having a complete refurbishment which doesn’t mean it is awful now – it just needs an update.

 We have two Best Terrace doubles (30 and 31) both with kingsize 6′ x 6′ 6″ beds.
 They have digital televisions, offering Freeview channels but not Sky, and built-in DVD players.